NeoResearch/nef-learn/index.markdown

 syscall" Neo.Learn.Notify" <span class="output">HALT</span>
 </div>

-Note the space between `s"` and `Hello World"`, this is necessary for string parsing on FORTH stack language (used in this tutorial).
+Note the space between `s"` and `Hello World!"`, this is necessary for string parsing on FORTH stack language (used in this tutorial).

 {% include editor.html altstack=true neovm=true size="small"%}